Polycystic kidney disease (PKD) symptoms, treatments & causes

 October 11, 2022

-Polycystic kidney disease (PKD) is a genetic disease that causes many cysts to grow inside your kidneys.
-There are two types of PKD: autosomal dominant polycystic kidney disease (ADPKD) and autosomal recessive polycystic kidney disease (ARPKD) .
-PKD causes chronic kidney disease (CKD), which can lead to kidney failure, or end-stage renal disease (ESRD).
-PKD causes about 2% (2 out of every 100) of the cases of kidney failure in the United States each year.
+Polycystic kidney disease (PKD) is a genetic disorder that causes many fluid-filled cysts to grow in your kidneys, leading to kidney damage.
+There are two types of PKD: autosomal dominant polycystic kidney disease (ADPKD) and autosomal recessive polycystic kidney disease (ARPKD).
+PKD causes chronic kidney disease (CKD), which can lead to kidney failure or end-stage renal disease (ESRD).
+ADPKD affects up to 12 million people around the world and is the 4th leading cause of kidney failure globally.

 PKD kidney